drmaniak/discovery_dojo/examples/text_summarization_flows/docs/design.md

 ## [Batch Flow](../branching_flow.py)

-Goal: Given a text file, ouput a 10-word summary.
+Goal: Pass in a folder as arg, and read all text files inside it.
+Then run a batch flow for each text file.

 Nodes: